 S.B.
 No. 1271 amends the Government Code by adding Section 2204.104, which establishes the authority for the state of Texas to accept concurrent jurisdiction over United States military installations.
-This section allows the governor to accept such jurisdiction upon written application from an authorized representative of the United States, specifying the land involved and the subject matters for which concurrent jurisdiction is sought.
-The bill outlines the requirements for the application, including the identification of the representative, the subject matters, and the necessary documentation regarding land ownership.
-It also details the governor's acceptance process, including the need for a written agreement and a termination procedure for the concurrent jurisdiction.
+This section outlines the process for the governor to accept such jurisdiction upon written application from an authorized representative of the United States.
+The application can seek full or partial concurrent jurisdiction and must include specific details such as the subject matters involved, evidence of land ownership, and a description of the land.
+Additionally, the governor's acceptance must be documented in writing and include a termination procedure for the concurrent jurisdiction.

 Senate Committee Report: Government Code 2204.103 (Government Code 2204)